Sasha Jenson: Career

 Jenson is also known for his roles in Halloween 4: The Return of Michael Myers, Dazed and Confused, Ghoulies II, and Buffy the Vampire Slayer.
 Jenson starred in the television series Teen Angel as Jason and made guest appearances in episodes of NYPD Blue and Monsters.

 Personal life

-Jenson is the son of Canadian-born actor and stuntman Roy Jenson and European actress Marina Petrova.
+Jenson is the son of Canadian-born actor and stuntman Roy Jenson and Serbian actress Marina Petrova.
 He attended North Hollywood High School, where he was a classmate of Adam Carolla.